maithilish/scoopi-scraper/README.md

 ## Scoopi Installation

-To install and run Scoopi see [CodeTab Scoopi Guide](https://www.codetab.org/tutorial/scoopi-web-scraper/introduction/>.
+To install and run Scoopi refer <a href="https://www.codetab.org/tutorial/scoopi-web-scraper/introduction/">Quickstart and Guide</a>.